 When I was a kid, we had a pair of Japanese pieris flanking our front walk.
 My mother called them “pierce-a-ponicas” which I though was their real name until I took a shrub ID class in college.
 Despite my mom’s mispronunciation of the name, I grew to really love these amazing flowering shrubs for shade.
-They’re deer resistant, evergreen, and very winter hardy.
-Large clusters of slightly fragrant, white, bell-shaped blooms extend from the ends of the branches in early spring and are a favorite of queen bumblebees and other early pollinators.
+They’re deer resistant, evergreen with beautiful green leaves, and very winter hardy.
+Large clusters of slightly fragrant, white, bell-shaped blooms extend from the ends of the branches in early spring and are a favorite of queen bumble bees and other early pollinators.
 The plants grow to 10 feet in height, especially in protected sites where they’re sheltered from drying winter winds.
 Some cultivars, such as ‘Mountain Fire‘, have vivid red new growth in the spring, while other cultivars, such as ‘Dorothy Wycoff’ and ‘Flamingo’, have pink flowers instead of white.

 Sweet shrub/Carolina allspice (Calycanthus floiridis)

 Oh how I love sweet shrubs!
-These fragrant, gorgeous, North American native flowering shrubs for shade are so delightful.
-Topping out at 8 feet in height, this deciduous shrub produces uniquely shaped, dark purple-pink blooms along the length of its stems.
+These medium sized, fragrant, gorgeous, North American native flowering shrubs for shade are so delightful.
+Topping out at 8 feet in height, this deciduous shrub produces uniquely shaped, dark purple-pink blossoms along the length of its stems.
 Spring blooming and perfect for sites that are anywhere from partial shade to full sun, Carolina sweet shrubs do best in well-draining soils, though they’ll do just fine in average garden soil as long as they’re irrigated during dry spells.
 They are a great alternative to the viburnum.

 Smooth hydrangea (Hydrangea arborescens)

 Another North American native hydrangea for shade, the smooth hydrangea has so much to offer.
 With an upright but open shape and excellent winter hardiness (down to -20 degrees F), these flowering shrubs for shade produce globe-shaped clusters of creamy white blooms in high summer.
 Topping out around 4 feet tall, the straight species is lovely, but showier cultivars, such as ‘Annabelle’ and ‘Grandiflora’, produce larger blooms.
-Unlike many other hydrangea species, the flowers of smooth hydrangea are produced on new growth, so pruning can take place in the early spring and there’s no chance of cutting off the current season’s blooms.
+Unlike many other hydrangea species, the flowers of smooth hydrangea are produced on new growth, so prune in the early spring and there’s no chance of cutting off the current season’s blooms.
 They are low-maintenance beauties for full or part shade.